jtebert/juliaebert.com/pages/guidelines.md

 - Failing doesn't make you a failure
 - Not knowing something doesn't mean you're stupid.
 We're all learning and no one knows everything.
 - You don't have to fit the stereotypes.

 ## Logo

 The logo is a circuit representation of my first initial, because I do computery things.
 It may be used prominently (i.e., as a feature) or as an icon down to _______ pixels.
-The latter is likely prefered when heavy use of graphics is not the norm (such as a CV or as a watermark).
+The latter is likely preferred when heavy use of graphics is not the norm (such as a CV or as a watermark).
 It may also be used as a Favicon.

 Don't be so full of yourself as to use it more than once on each page.